 For that you need to have PulseAudio installed.
 Also, for some media formats you may need GStreamer Multimedia Framework.
 GStreamer is a framework multimedia to decode multimedia files for processing and playback.

 plasma-pa package, which is an applet for audio volume management using PulseAudio.

-Restart your Plasma 5 by log out and log in.
-And you have a volume control on your panel.
+Log out and log in, and you will have a volume control in your system tray.

-4. Install some KDE specific and desktop essential applications
+4. Install KDE specific and desktop essential applications

 This is what I install on my system and I think any desktop should have most of these apps.